WikiLogic/wikilogic.github.io/README.md

 **For Apple:**
  - Contribute!

 If that all went well, or even to test if it all went well, try opening the following:

  - http://localhost/ for the app
  - http://localhost/api for the api (check http://localhost/api/test to see it's running properly)
  - http://localhost:7474 for the db (un & pw are set in the dockerfile)

 ---

+## Front end setup

+The front end tools run on your local.
+The code is compiled into a dist directory that is shared with the docker containers.

+ - cd into the react-app repo
+ - `npm install`
+ - `npm start`

+---